Reconstruction Aid, Public Infrastructure, and Economic Development: The Case of the Marshall Plan in Italy

 87 Pages Posted: 17 Apr 2018 Last revised: 29 Nov 2021

-The Marshall Plan (1948–1952), a U.S. aid program whose goal was to help Europe recover from WWII, has been the largest simultaneous aid transfer in history.
-This paper estimates its effects on the postwar economic recovery in Italy, the third largest beneficiary.
-It exploits plausibly exogenous differences between Italian provinces in the amount of reconstruction grants and, therefore, the share of new public infrastructure—mainly roads and railways—built through the Marshall Plan.
+The Marshall Plan (1948–1952) was the largest aid transfer in history.
+This paper estimates its effects on Italy’s postwar local economic development.
+It exploits plausibly exogenous differences between Italian provinces in the value of reconstruction grants they received.
 Provinces that could modernize a larger portion of their infrastructure stock experienced higher increases in agricultural production, especially for perishable crops that benefited the most from an efficient transportation system.
-Agricultural firms in these areas also invested more in motorized machines, which decreased demand for manual labor.
-In the same provinces, we observe larger investments in labor-saving machines, the entry of more firms into the industrial sector, as well as a larger expansion of the industrial and service workforce.
+In the same provinces, we observe larger investments in labor-saving machines, the entry of more firms into the industrial sector, and a larger expansion of the industrial and service workforce.